Adult Religious Education

 Pre-registration is required for the Weekday Short Courses.
 Minimum enrollment is 6.
 For multi-session courses: If less than 6 people register by the first class meeting, the class may be canceled.
 Drop-ins are welcome at the instructor’s discretion, if space allows.
 Registration is not required for Ongoing Courses.

-Please consult the notice screen in the front lobby to find out about meeting locations and any last minute changes.
+Please consult the notice screen in the Social Hall to find out about meeting locations and any last minute changes.
 All meeting spaces used for classes are wheelchair accessible.
 Contact the UUCA office at 404-634-5134 with any questions or concerns about accessibility.